Pathoschild/smapi-mod-dump/compiled/okay/Scroll To Zoom [unofficial]/Readme.txt

 • Define how much you zoom in which each scroll tick.

 ::CHANGELOG::
+1.5
+[Unofficial] Updated to work with SMAPI 3.4

+1.4
+[Unofficial] Updated to work with SMAPI 3.0

 1.3
 Fix Null Refernence Exception caused by Functionality Level lookup